csci1710/forge-language-extension-vscode/README.md

 Feedback on failing tests currently has to be instructor-provided.
 We suggest phrasing these hints as Socratic questions.
 Instructors must annotate each autograder test with corresponding question(s).

 Logo available under creative commons : https://www.rawpixel.com/image/6864843/vector-sticker-public-domain-green

+### TODO

+- HALP ignores bounds on tests, which may be complicated.